-About The Spirited GardenerOwner of The Spirited Gardener, Julia Bunn, can often be heard (and seen) affirming the benefits of sustainable landscaping.
-After 10 years of building landscapes that often include rain gardens in the Chicago area, she has shifted her focus to consultations, design and project management.
-Julia's passion lies in teaching others how to responsibly manage their properties while creating beautiful gardens that can be enjoyed by home owners and our native wildlife.
+About The Spirited GardenerOwner of Spirited Gardener, Inc., Julia Bunn, is passionate about affirming the benefits of sustainable landscaping.
+After over 15 years of building landscapes that often include rain gardens in the Chicago area, her company has grown but still focuses on consultations, design, install and project management.
+Julia truly enjoys teaching others how to responsibly manage their properties while creating beautiful gardens that can be enjoyed by home owners and our native wildlife.
+And mange rain water beautifully.

 While working with Moore Landscapes on the City of Chicago Park District's Annual Floral Contract as a Landscape Designer, Julia expanded her abilities to work with AutoCAD drawings and large scale annual installations.
-Now she is bringing those skills back to her unique boutique garden design company that keeps the focus of understanding pesticide usage by the growers who supply her materials and minimizing damage to the environments she builds with clients.
+Now she is bringing those skills back to her company that focuses on encouraging clients to seek a 70% regionally relevant plant palette in their landscapes to increase healthier pollinator and bird populations, and a truly living landscape.
+She seeks to assist clients in understanding why minimal chemical and pesticide usage in the home landscape is so important minimizing damage to the environments she builds with clients.

 Julia studied Chinese herbs at the Pacific College of Oriental Medicine.
 She also completed "Living with Herbs", an eight-month training program where she learned Western herbal traditions and growing techniques.
 This perspective assists clients interested in creating gardens with meaning.